pivotal/docs-tap/getting-started/consume-services.hbs.md

 This section covers:

-* Using `tanzu service class list` and `tanzu service class get` to find information about the classes.
+* Using `tanzu service class list` and `tanzu service class get` to find information about the classes of services.

 The range of available services can be discovered using the `tanzu service class list` command.